-Section 18.2-67.5:1 states that offenders who are convicted of a third or subsequent offense for certain misdemeanor sex crimes, including attempted sexual battery, sexual battery, consensual intercourse with a child, indecent exposure, and peeping, can be charged with a Class 6 felony.
-By expanding the length of time during which an offender may be prosecuted for a violation of certain misdemeanor sexual crimes against minors, the proposal may increase the number of offenders convicted of a felony for a third or subsequent misdemeanor offense under § 18.2-67.5:1.

-According to fiscal year (FY) 2012 and FY2013 data from the Circuit Court Case Management System (CMS)1, a felony violation of § 18.2-67.5:1 was the primary, or most serious, offense in 16 sentencing events.
-More than two-thirds (68.7%) of these offenders received a state-responsible (prison) term, with a median sentence of two years.
-While 18.8% of the offenders received a local-responsible (jail) term with a median sentence of six months, the remaining 12.5% did not receive an active term of incarceration to serve after sentencing.
+By expanding the length of time during which an offender may be prosecuted for a violation of certain misdemeanor sexual crimes against minors, the proposal may increase the number of offenders ultimately convicted of a felony for a third or subsequent misdemeanor offense under § 18.2-67.5:1.
+According to fiscal year (FY) 2013 and FY2014 data from the Circuit Court Case Management System (CMS), a felony violation of § 18.2-67.5:1 was the primary, or most serious, offense in 22 sentencing events.
+The majority (73%) of these offenders received a state-responsible (prison) term, with a median sentence of 1.8 years.
+Another 23% were given a local-responsible (jail) term, for which the median sentence was six months.
+The remaining 4% did not receive an active term of incarceration to serve after sentencing.